music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/03-edittransSubst.md

 later
 restored by overwriting it:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample228.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample228.xml" valid="true" version=page.version %}

 The **@desc** attribute gives a prose description of the means of restoration.
 The